daveio/dcw-soy/README.md

 [It's just soy sauce](https://dcw.soy).
 Click the bottle to visit [dave.io](https://dave.io)!

+## 🌟 Overview

+`dcw-soy` is a Cloudflare Workers application that serves a delightful soy sauce bottle animation website.
+Beyond the playful frontend, it includes a sophisticated redirect system with intelligent caching using Cloudflare KV storage.

 ## 🛠️ Development

 This project uses **Bun** as the package manager and Cloudflare Workers for hosting.